What is Autism?

 How to obtain an autism assessment in British Columbia:

 In British Columbia, families have two options to access an autism assessment.
-I currently provide services through the public system as a Qualified Specialist in the BCAAN program at BC Children’s and through the private system.
+I currently provide services through the public system as a Qualified Specialist in the BCAAN program at BC Children’s and through the private system (The following information is taken from here):

 Option 1: Through the public system (for free)